schell/mogwai/README.md

 These same tools encourage functional progamming patterns like encapsulation over inheritance (or traits, in this case).

-Channel-like primitives and a declarative html builder are used to define components and then wire them together.
+Channel-like primitives and a declarative view are used to define components and then wire them together.
 Once the interface is defined and built, the channels are effectively erased and it's functions all the way down.
 There's no performance overhead from vdom, shadow dom, polling or patching.
 So if you